 The programme soon became a model with good group norms, systems and practices, which attracted the Government to replicate the same in other areas.
 After a decade loan repayment is over 98%, a record that compares very favorably with international standards.

-The loans were provided through the SHGs for a variety of purposes, including goat rearing, dairy farms, poultry raising, operations of small shops, food vendors, school costs and health care.
+The loans were provided through the SHGs for a variety of purposes and for establishing micro-, small- and medium- enterprises (MSME), including: goat rearing, dairy farms, poultry raising, operations of small shops and food vendors, as well as school costs and health care.
 The normal loan size was between Rs.5000/- and Rs.15000/- with repayment generally on monthly basis.

 Read about our other networks